bondarukoleh/java_playground/info/Java_Core_Volume_I/info/interfaces_lambdas_inner_classes.md

 var jabberer = new TalkingClock(1000, true);
 TalkingClock.TimePrinter listener = jabberer.new TimePrinter();
 ```
+> **Regular inner classes cannot have `static` fields**.
+They belong to the instance of the parent, so they cannot
-> Inner classes can have `static` fields, they can access their static fields and enclosed parent ones.
+> access enclosed static parent fields.

 ### Local Inner Classes
 You **can define the class** locally **in** a single **method**: